ablew/data-512-a2/README.md

 ## Files Created

-This notebook creates 5 CSV files of data extracted and compiled as part of this analysis.
+This notebook creates seven CSV files of data extracted and compiled as part of this analysis.

 The first file is wp_wpds_contries-no-match.csv, which contains the articles for which the country or region was not found in the wpds_2018_data.csv dataset.
 Contains columns ‘page’, ‘country’, and ‘rev_id’.